 The final piece of building your brand is to create the visuals – what people see when they think of you or your services.
 This includes everything from basic brand elements, such as a logo, fonts, and color palettes, to the finer details, such as the tone and style of communications.
 It’s important to establish these and remain consistent so your brand becomes recognizable.
 We wrote more about how to easily create these visuals with Canva in a previous blog.

-Overall, your brand should be recognizable, memorable, and backed up with facts.
+Your brand as a real estate agent should be recognizable, memorable, and backed up with facts.
 Just saying what your brand is won’t be enough – you have to back it up with action.
-People know when a brand is not being genuine and they’ll be turned off by that.
-This is why it’s so important to follow the steps we discussed above.
-A brand built around your strengths and based on industry research will serve as a solid foundation for a successful, reputable business.
+People know when a brand is not genuine and they’ll be turned off by that.
+This is why following the steps we discussed above is important.
+A brand built around your strengths and based on industry research will be a solid foundation for a successful, reputable business.